Could a tiny hotel room meet my big expectations for a fabulous New York weekend

 Other touches I appreciated were the full-length mirror and hooks at the entry and the flattering vanity lighting.
 The beautiful lighting throughout the room made me appreciate what a big part of creating a comfortable feeling it plays.
 (I’d like the CitizenM lighting genius to work their magic in my bathroom at home.)

 There was also a Nelson-style pendant in the corner, a small desk with a comfy, contemporary armchair and a small bench.
 Although there were no bedside tables, the desk served that purpose on one side and a ledge that runs parallel to the window did the job on the other.
 Am I the only one who has a lot of items that need a spot on my bedside table?

 I found the service to be friendly and efficient at CitizenM Bowery.
 Check-in was quick, although we were the only ones there.
 After your first stay, you can use the same key for future contactless check-ins – you even select your room on the CitizenM app.

 There is also a Canteen next to the living room which serves food 24 hours (no room service however).
-And a breakfast buffet is available daily for an additional charge.
-The food looked tasty and was well priced for Manhattan.
+A breakfast buffet is available daily for an additional charge.
+The food looked tasty and was well-priced for Manhattan.
 I didn’t get a chance to try anything this time.
 (It’s New York and I had a lot of restaurant reservations.)
 There’s also a gym which I didn’t use; it’s supposed to be small but well-designed, like everything else here.

 CloudM Rooftop Bar - CitizenM Bowery